Percolation analysis of spatiotemporal distribution of population in Seoul and Helsinki: Discussion

-We argue that our framework minimizes the influence of microscopic details of the system such as grid cell size since it focuses on the critical exponent and the fractal dimension at criticality.
-Our percolation-based analysis of mascrostructure of dynamic urban population can provide an informative method for quantitative understanding of where people are in cities, how we can compare the spatial distributions of population between cities or between times.
+We argue that our framework minimizes the influence of microscopic details of the system such as grid cell size since it focuses on the critical exponent and the fractal dimension.
+But our framework assumes that population density is spatially heterogeneous and high-density areas are clustered in cities.
+In addition, if the population of a city is too sparely distributed in space, population clusters are not well defined.
+Our percolation-based analysis of macrostructure of dynamic urban population can provide an informative way to quantitatively understand the location of populations and compare the spatial distribution of population across cities or over time.
+Our findings suggest that urban planners and policy makers need to consider the differences in demand between daytime and nighttime when allocating resources and infrastructure in cities.